A complete guide to UK universities for international students

 The Scottish system is more flexible in the early years, allowing students to explore a broader range of subjects before specialising.
 This is similar to the Liberal Arts model in the United States and can suit students who are still refining their academic interests.
 Elsewhere in the UK, courses are more structured and there is less potential for changing subjects or exploring different specialisations over the course of your degree.

-Teaching in UK universities is generally more independent and research-driven than in many other countries, with lectures, seminars and tutorials being the standard formats with STEM subjects often including practical sessions such as labs or workshops.
-Students are encouraged to develop critical thinking and manage independent study effectively.
+Teaching in UK universities is generally more independent and research-driven than in many other countries.
+This involves lectures, seminars and tutorials – however STEM subjects often also include practical sessions such as labs or workshops.
+Students are encouraged to develop critical thinking and manage their own study effectively.

 Prestigious universities such as Oxford and Cambridge use the tutorial system as their main teaching method, prioritising regular, small group (or even one-to-one) sessions with a tutor.
 Students are expected to complete work before each tutorial and then engage in detailed discussions to develop a deeper understanding of the subject.